fbpx

 Question: Is lunch provided?

-Answer: Yes, morning tea and lunch will be provided.
+Answer: Yes, morning and afternoon tea, and lunch will be provided.

 Question: Do I need to print the training manual?

 Answer: No, we will provide a copy on the day.
-We recommend having the communication strategy template open on your laptop, but if you prefer to go old school, please feel free to print a copy to bring with you.
+We recommend keeping the communication strategy template open on your laptop, but if you prefer to go old-school, please feel free to print a copy to bring with you.

 Resources